JSH32/Picnic/README.md

 ## Description

 Picnic is a simple framework for making discord bots.
-It uses Lua for command and listener scripts.
+It uses Javascript for command and listener scripts.
 You can easily write and enable/reload scripts live.

 ## Roadmap